zzhu33/scSplitter/README.md

 scSplitter is a preprocessing tool designed to convert scRNA seq results into a format suitable for mutation or SNV calling at the single cell level for the purpose of lineage tracing.
 The output is incidentally suitable for use with general high-throughput sequencing analysis tools to examine the transcriptome of each individual cell.
 The main advantage of scRNA seq is that it allows researchers to sequence individual cells, whereas more traditional techniques sequence the aggregate genetic material from a population of cells.
 However, this means that scRNA seq results contain a mix of reads from perhaps thousands of diffrent cells.
 FASTR seperates sequecing reads from scRNAseq by their cell of origin and performs preliminary QC using STAR alignment, producing high-quality inputs for finding rare mutations in individual cells.
 ## Getting started
 ### Installation
-FASTR is written in python can be downloaded from [GitHub](https://github.com/zzhu33/scSplitter/blob/master/scSplitter_v0.9.5.zip).
+scSplitter is written in python can be downloaded from [GitHub](https://github.com/zzhu33/scSplitter/blob/master/scSplitter_v0.9.5.zip).
 #### System requirements
-FASTR requires a linux x86-64 operating system with basic utilities (split and gzip; tested on RHEL 6, kernel 3.10.0-693).
+scSplitter requires a linux x86-64 operating system with basic utilities (split and gzip; tested on RHEL 6, kernel 3.10.0-693).

 Hardware requirements are dependent on reference genome size, CPU, and input size:
   - free drive space: 30x the size of compressed input fastqs, or 3x the size of uncompressed fastqs.